Fight like a Woman: Domestic Violence and Female Judges in Brazil: Institutional Details, Data Description, and Summary Statistics

 Lastly, we need to ensure that the assigned judge's gender is correctly determined.
 To do this, we focus on cases allocated to judges between January 2011 and December 2019 and use our productivity dataset to remove all observations in which the assigned judge was not active at the court district and month of the assignment, leaving us with 168 districts.\footnote{Cases are randomly allocated to courtrooms instead of directly to individual judges.
 If a court district is understaffed at the time of case assignment and there is no presiding judge in the assigned courtroom, the system may record the case as being attributed to the next person who takes over the courtroom, which may take place at a later point in time.}

 Using this final sample, we compute summary statistics for cases' outcomes, cases' and defendants' predetermined characteristics, and crime types.
-Table \ref{TabSummaryStats} displays cases' and defendants' characteristics in the columns and crime types in the rows.
+Table \ref{TabSummaryStats} displays cases' characteristics in the columns and crime types in the rows.
 Domestic violence cases are more frequently convicted than other physical assault cases, but are less frequently convicted than other misdemeanor cases.
-Moreover, defendants in domestic violence cases are more frequently caught red-handed (\emph{in flagrante delicto}) and detained in jail by the sheriff than defendants in other physical assault cases, but less so when compared against defendants in other misdemeanor cases.
-Lastly, defendants with typically male names commit the vast majority of crimes, particularly domestic violence cases.
+Lastly, defendants in domestic violence cases are more frequently caught red-handed (\emph{in flagrante delicto}) and detained in jail by the sheriff than defendants in other physical assault cases, but less so when compared against defendants in other misdemeanor cases.

 We also note that there are 110 female judges and 190 male judges in our entire sample.